cocktailyogi/EggDuino/README.md

     It is quiete easy:

         - Go to your Inkscape-Installationfolder and navigate to subfolder .\App\Inkscape\share\extensions
-		- open File "eggbot.py" in texteditor and search for: "self.svgSerialPort" around row 1348
+		- open File "eggbot.py" in texteditor and search for line:
+			"Try any devices which seem to have EBB boards attached"
+                - uncomment that block like this:
+                		# Try any devices which seem to have EBB boards attached
+				# for strComPort in eggbot_scan.findEiBotBoards():
-        - Replace "self.svgSerialPort" in "line serialPort = self.testSerialPort( self.svgSerialPort )" with your COM-port-number.
+				#	serialPort = self.testSerialPort( strComPort )
-            COM1 is 0
-            COM2 is 1
-            COM3 is 2 etc....

-        example:
-            So if your arduino / eggduino is located at COM3 it should look like:
-            "line serialPort = self.testSerialPort(2)"
+				#	if serialPort:
+				#		self.svgSerialPort = strComPort
+				#		return serialPort
+		- In my version lines 1355-1360

 Todos and Feature-Wishlist:

-- collision control via penMin/penMax
-- implement homing sequence via microswitch or optical device
 - implement hardware-button , EGGBOT-Guys call it "PRG-Button"